Our products

 • Uniform coppery pink color

-• Whole fillets, without tears or fraying
+• Whole fillets, without breaks or fraying

 • Firm texture that melts in the mouth